pettermk/authz-authn-primer/README.md

 ```

 In the sequence where the user is not authenticated, they are redirected to the identity provider,
-and once the user is authenticated they will be issed a set of credentials proving who they are
+and once the user is authenticated they will be issued a set of credentials proving who they are
 (ID token) and what accesses they have (Access token).
 These credentials are passed to what we
 designate as the _redirect URL_, or _callback URL_ as it is often also called.